check24-scholarships/check24-best-combination-challenge/README.md

     - Run your project in your own environment and demonstrate it by using screen recording (there are plenty of tools that can support you with that).
 Upload that video somewhere (e.g. YouTube or some other cloud and include a link to it in your README.md).
     - If it's a Web App you can also host it anywhere and provide the link in the README.md.
 Don't spend too much time on the hosting, your code is the focus.

 So, what else?
 Have fun!
-We're looking forward hearing from you! 😎
+We're looking forward to hearing from you! 😎

 [Click here to start the challenge and access the datasets 🚀](https://check24-6th-gendev.vpetritz.net/)